 It’s a term you’ve probably heard before.
 Maybe you have a vague understanding of what it is.
 Maybe you don’t.
 Perhaps you’ve used it before.
 Perhaps you haven’t.
 Maybe the term makes you break out in hives.
-Maybe it makes you jump for joy (this is the correct response).
+Maybe it makes you jump for joy.

 Why is Everyone so Confused?